Die Ärzte: 1986–1989: Success, controversies, line-up change, breakup

-Reunion
+In 1989, they released one last single from the Wahrheit LP and a compilation of early EPs and rare recordings (Die Ärzte früher! ("Die Ärzte earlier!").

+1993–1999: Reunion, new bassist, first no.1 single

-Neither Farin's new band King Køng nor Bela's Depp Jones became successful, so in 1993 they decided to reform.
+Neither Farin's new band King Køng nor Bela's Depp Jones became successful, so they decided to reform in 1993.
 They invited former Depp Jones guitarist Rodrigo González to take over on bass duties.
+He would also play guitar on songs he (co-)wrote.
 They released the comeback album Die Bestie in Menschengestalt ("The beast in human form") and the single "Schrei nach Liebe" ("Cry for love"), their first song to have political lyrics.
 It was recorded as a statement against the increasing racism and right-wing extremist violence in Germany at that time.
 The translation of the song's refrain is "Your violence is just a silent cry for love / Your combat boots are craving for tenderness / You never learned to express yourself / And your parents never had time for you / Oh oh oh asshole".
 The album was more varied than previous releases, including ballads, punk, rock and even a song resembling Volksmusik.
 Both the album and single became big hits in Germany, Austria and Switzerland.
 The follow-up Planet Punk was also very successful.